Tennis

 Making history on grass

-Berrettini reached his first Grand Slam final in 2021 when he got to the men's Wimbledon singles final.
-In doing so he became the first-ever Italian player to contest a Wimbledon final.
-Berrettini ultimately lost that final to Novak Djokovic by three sets to one.
+Berrettini reached his first Grand Slam final in 2021, when he reached the Wimbledon singles final.
+In doing so he became the first-ever Italian player to contest a Wimbledon final, but ultimately lost that final to Novak Djokovic by three sets to one.

 03